cm2test/Bank-of-Quack/README.md

 4. You don't have to change anything significant.
 Just add a space or an emoji at the end of a sentence.
 5. Scroll to the bottom of the page and click the green **Commit changes...** button.
 6. That's it!
 This new commit will automatically tell Vercel to build a "Production" version of your site.
 After a few minutes, your website will be live at its main URL.

 ---

+## How to Get Updates

+Your deployed version of this app is a private copy and does not automatically receive updates when the original project is improved.
+To get the latest features and bug fixes, you can easily sync your repository with the original.

+1. Navigate to your copy of the repository on GitHub.
+2. You should see a message indicating that your branch is behind the original.
+Click the **"Sync fork"** button.
+3. A dialog will appear.
+Click the green **"Update branch"** button.
+4. That's it!
+GitHub will pull in all the new changes from the original repository.
+Vercel will automatically detect this update and begin a new deployment for you.
+Within a few minutes, your site will be running the latest version.

+---